 Don't get greedy and grossly overprice your house.
 You may end up getting less from the sale than you expected, and the sale is likely to take much longer than it would have if you'd priced the property fairly.
 If you price your house too high, when you finally drop the price to the right range, you may face lower offers because your house has the stigma of being old on the market.

-the sale of your current house and the purchase of your next one, if you're staying in your current strong market or moving to another strong market.
+Be careful about timing the sale of your current house and the purchase of your next one, if you're staying in your current strong market or moving to another strong market.
 For example, you probably don't want to sell and then spend months bidding unsuccessfully on other homes.
 You may get stuck renting for a while and need to make an additional move; such costs can eat up the cash from your recent sale and interfere with your ability to afford your next home.

 No one likes to lose money.
 If you scraped and saved for years for the down payment to buy a home, finding out that your house is worth less than the amount you paid for it can be quite a blow.
 In the worst cases we've seen, some homeowners find themselves upside down, which simply means that the mortgage on the house exceeds the amount for which the house can be sold.
 When deciding whether to sell in a depressed market, consider the factors discussed in the following sections.